Edited by: Keri Stooksbury

 - Near gate 28 (T5 Rooftop and Wooftop Lounge)

-- Terminal 7 at the west end of the arrivals area
+- West end of the arrivals area

 - Terminal 8